racket/racket-lang-org/blog/_src/posts/2019-12-14-running-pkg-build-today.md

 - with a user named `racket` that can run `sudo` without a password,
 - with [host-only networking](https://www.virtualbox.org/manual/ch06.html#network_hostonly) enabled,
 - and exactly one snapshot of the VM named `init`.
+  (If you made two or more snapshots, delete them to avoid issues.)

 Get the IP address of the VM.
 If you created a Linux VM, running `hostname -I` should print this address.